razor-x/blobpack/README.md

 Use the [`npm version`][npm-version] command to release a new version.
 This will push a new git tag which will trigger a CircleCI publish job.

+Publishing may be triggered using on the web using a [workflow_dispatch on GitHub Actions].

 [npm-version]: https://docs.npmjs.com/cli/version
+[workflow_dispatch on GitHub Actions]: https://github.com/makenew/jsmodule/actions?query=workflow%3Aversion

 ## CircleCI